alfonsosemeraro/pyplutchik/README.md

 PyPlutchik is a module for visualizing the emotional fingerprint of corpora and text annotated with the [Plutchik's model of emotions](https://en.wikipedia.org/wiki/Robert_Plutchik).

+🔥 PyPlutchik 2.0 is on its way! 🔥

 ### Installation

 Installation with pip: